laravel/lumen-docs/upgrade.md

 Update your `composer.json` file to point to `laravel/lumen-framework 5.2.*`.

+### Application

+Since lumen does not support all of the features of the full Laravel framework, Lumen no longer implements the `Illuminate\Contracts\Foundation\Application` contract.
+Any Application contract typehints should be updated to reference the `Laravel\Lumen\Application` class directly.

 ### Authentication

 Since sessions are no longer support in Lumen, authentication is totally based on stateless authentication via API tokens or headers.
 You should review the [full authentication documentation](/docs/{{version}}/authentication) for more information on how to use the authentication system.